 I first understood the real power of yoga at l’Ecole Francaise du Yoga in Paris in 1997.
 I was so fortunate to find myself in a class taught by Philippe de Fallois, an extraordinary yoga teacher.
 To this day, I remember that class as a profound experience.
 It showed me that there was more to yoga than meets the eye, and I was eager to come back for more.

-Back home in Ireland, I discovered Ashtanga Vinyasa Yoga, developing a daily practice under the guidance of my teacher Marianne Jacuzzi.
-As my practice developed, I began to see how a day that started with stepping on the mat was always a better day.
-I eventually trained to teach and gave up the day job in advertising to open my own yoga studio in Greystones, County Wicklow, Ireland.
+Back home in Ireland, I discovered Ashtanga Vinyasa Yoga, developing a daily practice under the guidance of my first Ashtanga teacher, Marianne Jacuzzi.
+As my practice developed, I began to see how a day that started with stepping on the mat was always better.
+I eventually trained to teach and gave up the day job in advertising to open my own yoga studio.

-As a certified Senior Teacher with Yoga Alliance Professionals, I hold Teacher Trainings, Workshops, Immersions and Retreats and classes in Ireland and the South of France.
-I have a great love for the Ashtanga Vinyasa system and I teach it in an accessible, adaptive way, making sure that every student practises in a way that is right for their body and stage of life, and not in the service of some idealised version of a pose.
+I teach 200-hour Yoga Teacher Trainings, Workshops, Retreats and weekly classes.
+I have a great love for the Ashtanga Vinyasa system, and I teach it in an accessible, adaptive way, making sure that every student practises for their body and stage of life and not in the service of some idealised version of a pose.
 This is how to enjoy the life-long benefits and joy of this powerful and transformative method.

-More recently, I’ve embraced Yin Yoga as a complement to my Ashtanga Vinyasa practice and teaching.
+I also enjoy Yin Yoga as a complement to my Ashtanga Vinyasa practice, and I have trained to teach this method with the renowned Yin teacher, Norman Blair.
 I love the way the long, slow energy of the Yin Practice balances the more fiery energy of Ashtanga.

 I know from deep, personal experience that yoga is a powerful tool to accompany you through life.
 Its physical benefits are wonderful, of course.
 Who doesn’t want a stronger, more flexible body?
 But the real benefit of yoga is the peace and clarity it brings to the mind.
 By stilling the chatter of the mind through practice, we cultivate a greater sense of awareness and find that enviable place of stillness and calm more regularly in our daily lives.